SeaQL/seaql.github.io/SeaORM/docs/04-basic-crud/04-save.md

 # Save

-This is an unified API to save (insert / update) `ActiveModel` into database.
+This is an helper method to save (insert / update) `ActiveModel` into database.

 ## Save Behaviour

-When saving a `ActiveModel`, it will perform either insert or update depends on the primary key attribute
+When saving an `ActiveModel`, it will perform either insert or update depends on the primary key attribute
 - Insert if primary key is `Unset`
 - Update if primary key is `Set`

 ## Usage

-Calling `.save()` to insert and update `ActiveModel`.
+Calling `save` to insert or update an `ActiveModel`.

 ```rust
 let banana = fruit::ActiveModel {